sdalu/ruby-ble/README.md

 sleep(2)
 $a.stop_discovery

-# Get devise and connect to it
+# Get device and connect to it
 $d = $a['F4:AD:CB:FB:B4:85']
 $d.connect